vapor-ware/kubetest/docs/markers.rst

 Description
 ~~~~~~~~~~~
 Load the YAML manifests from the specified ``path`` and create the corresponding
 resources on the cluster.
-By default all YAML files found in the specified ``path``
+By default all YAML files found in the specified ``dir``
 will be loaded and created.
 A list of file names can be passed to the ``files``
 parameter, which would limit manifest application to only those YAMLs matching the
 provided file names in the directory.